benbarraclough/BeerGoggleGames/src/content/activities/undercover-alcoholic.md

 ---
 title: Undercover Alcoholic
-cover: BGGBW.webp
-excerpt: >-
-  Description: A game of sneaking and secret drinking, get as drunk as you can without anybody noticing.
+excerpt: 'A game of sneaking and secret drinking, get as drunk as you can without anybody noticing.'
 ---
-4. Undercover Alcoholic

 ![](/images/undercoveralcoholic.webp)